In a nutshell

 Is Cecil Court worth it?

-Most stores open at 10:30 am and close around 5:30 pm.
+Most shops open around 10:30 am and close by 5:30 pm.

-Streetfood markets in London
+Best Streetfood Markets in London

-The best London street food markets are:
+Here are the best London street food markets: